4 min read

 "Too much" I replied, smiling.

-He reached under the table, brandishing a transparent, labelless glass bottle, poured it into a plastic cup, and then handed it through the window.
+He reached under the table, brandishing a transparent, labelless glass bottle, poured it into a plastic cup, and handed it through the window.

 "Kenajd (Կէնաձդ)."
 He exclaimed, seemingly adopting an entirely new persona.
 There was a momentary softness in his eyes.